DataDog/integrations-core/sqlserver/README.md

 #### OSX

-Same as Linux, MSSQL runs in a Docker container and we talk to the database through unixODBC and [FreeTDS][].
+Same as Linux, MSSQL runs in a Docker container and we talk to the database through unixODBC and [FreeTDS][15].
 You can use [homebrew][16] to install the required packages:

 ```
 brew install unixodbc